 Welcome to the National Lake Blitz!

-The 3rd Annual National Lake Blitz monitoring season has started!
+The 3rd Annual National Lake Blitz monitoring season is closed.

 The goal of the National Lake Blitz is to encourage the widespread monitoring of lakes across Canada using simple tools so participants can easily understand the impacts of climate change on lakes.